 First, make sure that no other ReWire master application is open.
-Start Renoise, automatically making it the master, then in the "Track DSPs" tab select a "#ReWire-In Device" and add it anywhere in the song (Send Tracks are the ideal place to use this meta device).
+Start Renoise, automatically making it the master, then in the "Track DSPs" tab select a #ReWire Input device and add it anywhere in the song (Send Tracks are the ideal place to use this meta device).